Constrained Controller and Observer Design by Inverse Optimality: Observers and Moving Horizon Estimation

-(in Kalman filtering one often assumes $S=0$).
+where in Kalman filtering one often assumes $S=0$.
 The optimal state estimate is then $\hat x_+=x_+^*$.
-Note that we used a compact notation for the state estimates, which are usually denoted $\hat x = x_{n|n-1}$, $x_-^*=x_{n|n}$, $\hat x_+=x_{n+1|n}$ to explicitly state which information they use to predict the state at which time.
+Note that we used a compact notation for the state estimates, which are usually denoted as $\hat x = x_{n|n-1}$; $x_-^*=x_{n|n}$; and $\hat x_+=x_{n+1|n}$ to explicitly state which information they use to predict the state at which time.